Qiao Zhou

-Qiao Zhou (c.199 - 270), courtesy name Yunnan, was a Chinese astronomer, historian, politician, and writer of the state of Shu Han during the Three Kingdoms period of China.
-He previously served under Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing) in the late Eastern Han dynasty before becoming a subject of the warlord Liu Bei, who established the Shu Han regime in 221.
+Qiao Zhou (c.199 (Note: According to Qiao Zhou's biography in Sanguozhi, in the 5th year of the Taishi era of Sima Yan's reign (269), he remarked that he had just passed the age of 70 (by East Asian reckoning).
+Thus by calculation, his birth year should be in 199.) – late 270), courtesy name Yunnan, was a Chinese astronomer, historian, politician, and writer of the state of Shu Han during the Three Kingdoms period of China.
 He is particularly notable for being the teacher of many Shu Han (and later Cao Wei / Western Jin) officials.
 Among them are Chen Shou, Luo Xian, Du Zhen, Wen Li and Li Mi.

 During his lifetime, Qiao Zhou was regarded as lacking talent and was not respected by many of his peers.
 Only Yang Xi regarded Qiao Zhou highly.
 Yang Xi even once said: "Like us, the later generations can never be as good as this great man."
 Because of this, Yang Xi earned praise from those individuals who also recognised Qiao Zhou for his talent.

-Qiao Zhou served in the Shu Han government from the time when Liu Bei ascended the throne (in 221) to the fall of Shu in 263.
+Qiao Zhou served in the Shu Han government during Liu Bei’s rule and continued until the fall of Shu in 263.
 He is remembered for persuading the Shu emperor Liu Shan to surrender to Wei in 263.